microsoft/vscode-docs/docs/editor/portable.md

 From then on, that folder will be used to contain all Code data, including session state, preferences, extensions, etc.

 The `data` folder can be moved to other VS Code installations.
-This is useful for updating your portable Code version: simply move the `data` folder to a newer extracted version of VS Code.
+This is useful for updating your portable Code version: simply move the `data` folder to a newly extracted version of VS Code.

 ### macOS